RushidevJain/PE_RevTool/README.md

 A self-contained reverse-engineering / binary-patching toolkit for Windows `.exe` files.
-Find global variables and strings, disassemble with `objdump`, patch values on disk, and the Cheat-Engine-style part scan a **running** process's memory, narrow it down across multiple passes, and edit or freeze values live.
+Find global variables and strings, disassemble with `objdump`, patch values on disk, and the IDA pro, X64DBG & Ghidra style part scan a **running** process's memory, narrow it down across multiple passes, and edit or freeze values live.